-“The era of mobile apps are over” is a tall statement to make.
-While mobile apps are certainly easier to use, their sheer number is now discouraging users to uninstall the apps and opt for the mobile optimized website instead.
-Every day, websites get billions of hits and more than 75% of the total users are logged in from a handheld devices such as a smartphone or tablet.
-In the current age where almost everyone is equipped with a smart device, it is very important to look for ways by which these devices can help you take your restaurant forward.
+“The era of mobile apps is over” is a tall statement to make.
+While mobile apps are indeed more comfortable to use, their sheer number is now discouraging users to uninstall the apps and opt for the mobile-optimized website instead.
+In 2018, 52.2 percent of all website traffic worldwide was generated through mobile phones, up from 50.3 percent in the previous year.
+In the current age where almost everyone is equipped with a smart device, it is essential to look for ways by which these devices can help you take your restaurant forward.
 While the sales keep offline, having a fast restaurant website should be a top priority to keep the numbers rolling online.

-- A website also caters to the users who have not download your restaurant’s app, and thus targets a larger consumer base.
+- A website also caters to the users who have not download your restaurant’s app and thus targets a broader consumer base.

 - Users don’t like to download applications without knowing exactly what they will get.

-- Heavy apps often slow down the mobile phones and discourage users from having too many apps in their phones.
+Heavy apps often slow down the mobile phones and discourage users from having too many apps on their phones.

-- Without having a good pool of customer data, application marketing is very difficult.
+- Without having a good pool of customer data, application marketing is tough.
 It is better to acquire customers and their data through your website and going to a mobile application in the future.

-Why Your Restaurant Needs a Mobile Optimized Website
+Why You Need a Mobile Optimized Restaurant Website

 Let us look at the reasons that make having a mobile-optimized restaurant website indispensable for your restaurant.